Gold Penguin Official Logo

 Is AI Writing Detection Accurate?

 No, not really.
-AI Writing detection tools are really just assistants giving insight into where writing came from.
+AI Writing detection tools are really just a prediction giving insight into where writing came from.
 If you suspect writing as being AI-written and run it through a detector that says 100% AI, it probably was written by an AI tool like ChatGPT.

 How Do AI Detectors Work